dinhomathias/Amc/Performance-Optimizations.md

 ## Introduction
 When your bot becomes popular, you will eventually want to improve response times.
 After all, Telegram places high priority on fast messaging.
-At the same time, responses become slower as more people are using your bot at the same time.
+At the same time, responses become slower as more people are using your bot.
 This happens more quickly for inline bots, as they may receive multiple inline queries during one interaction.

 There are of course many ways to tackle this problem.
-I'll talk about the two things that, in my experience, get you the biggest "bang for the buck".
+I'll talk about two that, in my experience, get you the biggest "bang for the buck".
 The first is using threads to *handle requests asynchronously*, the second is *choosing a good server location.*

-### Threading
+### Multithreading

 #### How does it work?
-The first thing you should know is that the `telegram.ext` submodule uses multi-threading for the different tasks it carries out. `Updater`, `Dispatcher` and `JobQueue` each run in their own thread, separate from the main thread.
+The first thing you should know is that the `telegram.ext` submodule uses multithreading for the different tasks it carries out. `Updater`, `Dispatcher` and `JobQueue` each run in their own thread, separate from the main thread.
 This is mostly hidden from you, but not completely.
-For example, the `Updater.start_polling` and `start_webhook` methods are non-blocking, meaning that the execution of your script resumes after calling them (that's why you have to call `Updater.idle` btw).
+For example, the `Updater.start_polling` and `start_webhook` methods are non-blocking, meaning that the execution of your script resumes after calling them (that's why you have to call `Updater.idle`).

-**Note:** This library uses the `threading` module for all concurrency.
+**Note:** This library uses the [`threading`](https://docs.python.org/3/library/threading.html) module for all concurrency.
 Because of the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (you don't need to know what that is), **this does not actually make your code run faster**.
-The real advantage is that I/O operations like network communication (eg. sending a message to a user) or reading/writing on your hard drive can run in parallel.
+The real advantage is that I/O operations like network communication (eg. sending a message to a user) or reading/writing on your hard drive can run concurrently.
 These usually take very long, compared to the rest of your code (I'm talking >95% here), and especially with networking there's a lot of waiting involved.

-Still, when it comes to handling individual requests, no multi-threading is used **by default**.
+Still, when it comes to handling individual requests, no multithreading is used **by default**.
 All handler callback functions you register in the Dispatcher are executed in the `dispatcher` thread, one after another.
 So, if one callback function takes some time to execute, all other requests have to wait for it.

 **Example:** You're running the [Echobot](https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/echobot2.py) and two users (*User A* and *User B*) send a message to the bot at the same time.
 Maybe *User A* was a bit quicker, so his request arrives first, in the form of an `Update` object (*Update A*).
 The Dispatcher checks the Update and decides it should be handled by the handler with the callback function named `echo`.
 At the same time, the `Update` of *User B* arrives (*Update B*).
 But the Dispatcher is not finished with *Update A*.
 It calls the `echo` function with *Update A*, which sends a reply to *User A*.
 Sending a reply takes some time (see [Server location](#server-location)), and *Update B* remains untouched during that time.
 Only after the `echo` function finishes for *Update A*, the Dispatcher repeats the same process for *Update B*.

 So, how do you get around that?
 Note that I said **by default**.
 To solve this kind of problem, the library provides a way to explicitly run a callback function (or any other function) in a separate thread.
 Before I show you how that looks, let's see how that affects the situation in our example.
 After you read this article, you marked the `echo` callback function to run in its own thread.
 Now, when the Dispatcher determined that the `echo` function should handle *Update A*, it creates a new thread with it as the target and *Update A* as an argument and starts the thread.
 Immediately after starting the thread, it repeats the process for *Update B* without any further delay.
 Both replies are sent **concurrently**.

 #### How to use it
-I don't want to bore you with *knowledge* any further, so let's see some code!
+I don't want to bore you with *words* any further, so let's see some code!
 Sticking with the Echobot example, this is how you can mark the `echo` function to run in a thread:

-At the beginning of your script, import `run_async` like this:
+At the beginning of your script, import `run_async`:

 ```python
 from telegram.ext.dispatcher import run_async